MatthewDittrich/lst_pt2/README.md

 # LST PT2 Studies

-This repository is used to study the potential for adding pT2 objects into the CMS LST algorithm.
+This repository is used to study the potential for creating and adding pT2 objects into the CMS LST algorithm.

 ## pT2 Objects